VadimFrants/Java_Epam2018/README.md

 Repository for Epam Java training tasks.
 At this moment it contains:

-Task 01: Traffic Light
+Task 01: Traffic Light.
-Task 02: String Tasks
+Task 02: String Tasks.